WaveOfMotion/Developing-time-synchronization-in-ABB-AC500-PLC-from-Network-Time-Protocol-and-PC-using-Python/README.md

 ```iecst
 values=pc_datetime
 ```
-, where if you look a bit higher, I create an array and the number of elements of that array is interpreted as number of elements.
+, where if you look a bit higher, I create an array, and the number of elements of that array is interpreted as number of elements.

 Later on, I am adding an 'optional', that if you want to see values being printed by function 'print' , you would say if values has changed then print.
 So I define my idea as:
 ```iecst